-9. The Commission will continue to promote integrated, strategic and coherent approaches to peacebuilding in countries and regions under its consideration, noting that peace and security, development and human rights are closely interlinked and mutually reinforcing.
+- 10. The Commission will continue to promote integrated, strategic and coherent approaches to peacebuilding in countries and regions under its consideration, noting that peace and security, development and human rights are closely interlinked and mutually reinforcing.
 The Commission, in line with its mandate, will continue to bring all relevant parts of the United Nations system together, including agencies, funds and programmes, with a focus on its representatives in the field, who are leading United Nations efforts to support national peacebuilding priorities, address conflict risks and enhance the capacity of national institutions.
-They will be invited to provide follow up and assess impact on the ground of the recommendations and actions points provided by the Commission.

-10. The Commission will remain seized of the discussions and recommendations pertaining to resolution 76/305, and continue to place emphasis on synergy with the Peacebuilding Fund (PBF) and will continue to engage on a regular basis with the Peacebuilding Support Office within the Department of Political and Peacebuilding Affairs (DPPA/PBSO), members of the
+They will be invited to provide follow up and assess impact on the ground of the recommendations and actions points provided by the Commission. - 11.
+The Commission will remain seized of the discussions and recommendations pertaining to resolutions 76/305 and 78/257, and continue to place emphasis on synergy with the Peacebuilding Fund (PBF) and will continue to engage on a regular basis with the

-PBF Advisory Group and the countries that engage with the PBF to ensure that it is informed of the activities of the Fund.
+Peacebuilding Support Office within the Department of Political and Peacebuilding Affairs (DPPA/PBSO), the PBF Advisory Group and the countries that receive PBF support to ensure that it is informed of the activities of the Fund.

-11. The Commission will leverage positive footprints of peacekeepers, where the peacekeeping missions exist, and support the implementation of the peacebuilding dimensions of peacekeeping.
+- 12. The Commission will leverage positive footprints of peacekeepers, where the peacekeeping missions exist, and support the implementation of the peacebuilding dimensions of relevant peacekeeping operations, including during their transition and after their withdrawal, as appropriate. - 13.
+The Commission will engage on preparations and processes for the 2025 review of the United Nations Peacebuilding Architecture.